Frequently Asked Questions

 Q I have a fire hydrant in my front yard...can I beautify it by planting shrubs or flowers around it?
 Can I paint it to complement my house colour?

 A Absolutely not!
-Fire hydrants not only are municipal property, they are ON municipal property and must be easily visible for use in case of a fire.
+Fire hydrants not only are municipal property, they are located on municipal property and must be easily visible for use in case of a fire.

 Q Am I required to remove snow around the fire hydrant?